nikalexo/vccrosshair/README.md

 ```

 ## Exceptions
-Vccrosshair will not work on commits that:
+Vccrosshair will not work on commits that
 * do not alter any C/C++ files
 * are merge commits